 Yet, with all the rich benefits, oral storytelling is often a skill that’s skipped or not done enough in kindergarten and first grade.

 But we’re going to change that!
 Let me share some easy ways you can incorporate oral storytelling practice into your curriculum.

-Make sure to scroll to the bottom of this post for a FREE story sequencing and retelling activity!
+Make sure to read through the entire post for a FREE story sequencing and retelling lesson!

 And if you’re looking for more strategies for supporting struggling writers, check out this post!
-And if you’re new to the Writers Workshop model, read A Beginner’s Guide to Writing Workshop in Kindergarten & First Grade.
+If you’re new to teaching writing, read A Beginner’s Guide to Writing Workshop in Kindergarten & First Grade.

 When I tell you the skill of oral storytelling is chock full of benefits, I am not kidding.
 Oral storytelling…

 - Deepens comprehension and understanding of the story

 - Prepares kids for writing their own stories